Omnistac/zedux/docs/blog/zedux-is-this-the-one.md

 To sum up all these comparisons (and more that I could make but will spare you the melodrama), Zedux is the result of 5+ years of studying the React state management ecosystem.
 We borrowed (yes, _borrowed_) ideas from dozens of tools and put them all together into one powerhouse of a state management library.

-You can think of Zedux atoms as a cross between Recoil's `atom`, `atomFamily`, `selector`, and `selectorFamily`, a simplified version of React Query's queries and mutations, with every capability of Redux and Jotai in there too and then some.
+You can think of Zedux atoms as a cross between Recoil's `atom`, `atomFamily`, `selector`, and `selectorFamily`, a simplistic version of React Query's queries and mutations, with every capability of Redux and Jotai in there too and then some.

 Zedux is brand new to the open-source scene.
 No community plugins exist for it yet, but the potential is sky high.
 We crafted a uniquely powerful foundation with [standardized state primitives](http://localhost:3000/zedux/docs/about/introduction#standardized-primitives) and [plugin](http://localhost:3000/zedux/docs/advanced/plugins) support that make it capable of everything any other tool can do and then some.
 While it's a top contender out of the box, its full potential has not even been realized in all aspects yet.